• Skip to primary navigation

 “Because I also have a day job, my extra earnings with Uber would make my tax bill much, much higher.”

 Judah is right.
 In the first year driving for Uber, a driver earning $50,000 for the year may need to save around $9,000 for tax time.
-But if the same person also works a day job earning, say, $70,000, then he or she will need to save over $19,000 to pay the ATO at tax time.
-Judah says, “I’m saving thirty-four per cent of my net Uber earnings to pay the ATO, just to be sure I don’t get caught with an ATO debt.
-But still, I make a good income from what’s left.”
+Judah says, “I’ll save thirty per cent of my Uber earnings to pay the ATO, so I don’t end up with a debt.
+Even then, I still earn a good income from what’s left.”

 8. Use a tax agent and get your Uber driver taxes right the first time!
 Unless you’re an accountant, there’s no point in trying to do your own taxes as a sole trader.
 A tax agent, consulted early-on, can help you find eligible deductions plus help you plan your “weekly tax savings plan” to avoid a shortfall at tax time.